Developmental psychology: Prenatal development

-Ultrasound has shown that infants are capable of a range of movements in the womb, many of which appear to be more than simple reflexes.
+Ultrasounds have shown that infants are capable of a range of movements in the womb, many of which appear to be more than simple reflexes.
 By the time they are born, infants can recognize and have a preference for their mother's voice suggesting some prenatal development of auditory perception.
 Prenatal development and birth complications may also be connected to neurodevelopmental disorders, for example in schizophrenia.
 With the advent of cognitive neuroscience, embryology and the neuroscience of prenatal development is of increasing interest to developmental psychology research.

 Several environmental agents—teratogens—can cause damage during the prenatal period.
 These include prescription and nonprescription drugs, illegal drugs, tobacco, alcohol, environmental pollutants, infectious disease agents such as the rubella virus and the toxoplasmosis parasite, maternal malnutrition, maternal emotional stress, and Rh factor blood incompatibility between mother and child.
 There are many statistics which prove the effects of the aforementioned substances.
-A leading example of this would be that, in America alone, approximately 100,000-375,000 'cocaine babies' are born on an annual basis.
-This is a result of an expectant mother abusing the drug while pregnant.
-'Cocaine babies' are proven to have quite severe and lasting difficulties which persist throughout infancy and right throughout childhood.
+A leading example of this would be that at least 100,000 "cocaine babies" were born in the United States annually in the late 1980s.
+"Cocaine babies" are proven to have quite severe and lasting difficulties which persist throughout infancy and right throughout childhood.
 The drug also encourages behavioural problems in the affected children and defects of various vital organs.

 Infancy

-From birth until the first year, the child is referred to as an infant, in this case an infant is typically defined as a young kid especially a child on the first years.
-Although they are normally grouped together as infants, each of the kids have their own way of doing and responding to things as they grow up, hence considered different.
+From birth until the first year, children are referred to as infants.
+As they grow, children respond to their environment in unique ways.
 Developmental psychologists vary widely in their assessment of infant psychology, and the influence the outside world has upon it.

-The majority of a newborn infant's time is spent in sleep.
-At first, this sleep is evenly spread throughout the day and night, but after a couple of months, infants generally become diurnal.
-In a human and rodent infant there is always the observation of a diurnal cortisol rhythm which is sometimes typically entrained with a maternal substance.
-Nevertheless the circadian rhythm stats to take shape, and a 24 hour rhythm is observed on the kid in just some few months after birth.
+The majority of a newborn infant's time is spent sleeping.
+At first, their sleep cycles are evenly spread throughout the day and night, but after a couple of months, infants generally become diurnal.
+In human or rodent infants, there is always the observation of a diurnal cortisol rhythm, which is sometimes entrained with a maternal substance.
+Nevertheless, the circadian rhythm starts to take shape, and a 24-hour rhythm is observed in just some few months after birth.

 Infants can be seen to have six states, grouped into pairs: